Better Oblivion Community Center: Career

 On January 29, 2019, the band announced their expansive concert tour of the U.S. and Europe, along with releasing a music video for their single, "Dylan Thomas," directed by Michelle Zauner.

-Toward the end of their U.S. tour in April 2019, they released the single "Little Trouble," a song not featured on the album that had previously only been available as a 7-inch vinyl they'd been selling at their shows.
+Toward the end of their U.S. tour in April 2019, they released the single "Little Trouble," a song not featured on the album that had previously only been available as a 7-inch vinyl they had been selling at their shows.
+They also released a synth-pop version of their song "Sleepwalkin'" alongside it.
+The band played their final show to date on August 11, 2019, at The Independent in San Francisco, California.